berkayy-atas/marketplace-test-workflow/README.md

 ```

 `activation_code` is **required**.
 It is your personal access code to the API and should be stored securely as a secret in your repository.
+`encryption_key` is **required**.
+It is your personal encryption key for lock and open the file and should be stored securely as a secret in your repository.

 ---